lsh-0/stacked-svg/README.md

 ## Requirements

 - Go compiler for building the generator
-- PlantUML installed at `/home/user/bin/plantuml` (or modify path in code)
+- PlantUML installed and available in PATH
 - PlantUML C4 library for diagram generation

 ## No Runtime Dependencies